New Frontier: Legislation

-Background
+Advisors

 Historians and political scientists were given prominent positions within the Kennedy administration.
 Several themes that were popular in the post-World War II American histories were apparent during the administration and also reflected in the television series Profiles in Courage.
 Arthur Schlesinger Jr. was an important figure in the post-war efforts to create a "moderately liberal domestic consensus".
 Beginning in 1961, Schlesinger served as a special assistant to Kennedy.
 He was a member of the liberal lobbying group Americans for Democratic Action and in 1949 he published The Vital Center, a book which has been described as "a manifesto for anticommunist liberals, defining an agenda that combined the social concerns of the New Deal with support for the Cold War policy of containment of Soviet power."

 Within Schlesinger's analytical framework of the domestic politics of the United States during this period he identifies three main ideological currents: 1) what he calls the "vital center" are the "New Deal liberals" who had been gaining ground politically since 1933, 2) right-wing racial extremists mostly confined to the Southern regions of the United States, and 3) Communists who Schlesinger identifies as posing the "primary opposition to American values from within and without".
 Schlesinger, working on Kennedy's presidential campaign in 1960, sought an image of the candidate that would show the candidate's personal and individual accomplishment as counter to a collectivist ethos.
 Schlesinger's work along with Richard Neustadt's and other thinkers were key influences in the development of the New Frontier-era policies.